 - Regional and international chains

-- Cold/dessert brands
+- Drinks/dessert brands

-- KIV kitchen
+- KIV (keep in view) kitchen

 For small, local businesses and startups, our cloud kitchen spaces can be the ideal solution.
 Moving into a location with lower upfront and operational costs allows them to experiment and start testing different strategies with much lower risk and at a faster rate.
-These kinds of brands can get started in a cloud kitchen for as little as SGD$41K, a measly figure compared to the SGD50K-$600K of many dine-in restaurants.
-On top of this, they can easily scale up – and down – by just talking to us and taking advantage of short-term leases.
+These kinds of brands can get started in a cloud kitchen for as little as SGD$10K, a small figure compared to the SGD50K-$600K of many dine-in restaurants.
+On top of this, they can easily scale up – and down – by just talking to us and taking advantage of our short-term leases.

-For these kinds of businesses, our cloud kitchens offer a way to streamline processes and act as a stepping stone into a fully-fledged F&B business.
+For these kinds of businesses, our CloudKitchens® offer a way to streamline processes and act as a stepping stone into a fully-fledged F&B business.
 Brands that have taken this route in our spaces include Gracious Natural, Taishike, Suguru, and Pourabucha.

-Regional and international chains
+4. Regional and international chains

-The benefit of cloud kitchens also extends to regional and international chains.
+The benefit of CloudKitchens® also extend to regional and international chains.
 These types of food businesses benefit from cloud kitchens in that they provide a means for entering a new market at a significantly lower cost.
-Cloud kitchen spaces offer them a way to enter a new market, run a food delivery business with advanced technology, streamlined processes, and more.
-This is a marked benefit, especially during a time when dine-in restaurants are either closed or a less appealing option for people trying to avoid Covid-19.
+CloudKitchens® spaces offer them a way to enter a new market, run a food delivery business with advanced technology, streamlined processes, and more.
+This is a marked benefit, especially during a time when dine-in restaurants are either closed or a less appealing option for people trying to avoid COVID-19.
 International chains that have used our kitchen spaces to enter the Singapore food delivery market include Jollibee, Dickey’s, Mos Burger, Popeyes and Guzman Y Gomez.

-Cloudkitchens® can also be used as primarily a storage location for your food.
+CloudKitchens® can also be used as primarily a storage location for your food.
 These KIV (keep in view) type kitchens benefit from all the food licenses and storage equipment we have pre-fitted in our spaces.
 When needed, these ingredients or dishes can be transported at a moment’s notice, while our team will handle all the upkeep work like cleaning, insurance, and more.